-Suffolk Record Office holds documents dating from the 12th century.
-They also hold documents from recent periods from different associations like churches, county councils and local authorities.
-These archives are available on different mediums, from documents and maps to CD-ROMs.
+They also hold documents from recent periods from different associations such as churches, county councils and local authorities.
+They also hold histories, poetry and newspapers.

 Whether you want to find out more about house history, trace your genealogy or discover more about a particular village, you will find a document that will be of use to you.
-The documents are also useful if you are researching for a school project or completing a university degree.

 The knowledgeable and helpful staff are always on hand to offer advice and assistance when required.
-They have establishments in Bury St Edmunds, Lowestoft and Ipswich.

 Address: